Back to First Alert Guides

 Symptoms

-• Single chirp every 30 to 60 seconds
+• Single chirp every 30-60 seconds

-• Three chirps indicating malfunction
+• Three chirps indicating a malfunction

 • Yellow LED flashing on the detector

-• App shows low battery or end of life warning
+• App shows low battery or end-of-life

 Recognize these?
 Here's what usually causes it.